Repulsive fermions and shell effects on the surface of a sphere: Repulsive fermion gas

+corresponds to imposing the saddle point condition we implicitly employed to solve the path integral (\ref{path integral}) within the HF mean field approach.
+The direct evaluation of the saddle point condition yields the following set of coupled equations

 which describes the average equilibrium densities of the spin populations.
-These two equations are exactly those obtained by the standard relation ${n}_\sigma=-\partial \Omega_{HF}/\partial \mu^\parallel_\sigma $, so that this fully justifies identifying $\braket{\bar{\psi}_\sigma\psi_\sigma}$ with the average densities.
-The two equations are coupled by the interaction strength $g_{2D}$ and must be solved self-consistently, as $n_\sigma$ appears both on the left-hand side and in the exponent on the right-hand side of the equations.
-Notice how we dropped the tilde, as we now express density on the surface of a sphere of radius $R$ ($n_\sigma=\tilde{n}_\sigma/ R^2$), rather than per solid angle.
-Accordingly, it appears the two-dimensional interaction strength (see Appendix \ref{Appendix A}), which is defined as
+These two equations are exactly those obtained by the standard relation ${n}_\sigma=-(1/V)(\partial \Omega_{HF}/\partial \mu^\parallel_\sigma) $, so this fully justifies identifying $\braket{\bar{\psi}_\sigma\psi_\sigma}$ with the average densities.
+The two equations are coupled by the interaction strength $g_{2D}$ and must be solved self-consistently, since $n_\sigma$ appears both on the left-hand side and in the exponent on the right-hand side of the equations.
+Notice that we have dropped the tilde, since now we express the density on the surface of a radius sphere $R$ ($n_\sigma=\tilde{n}_\sigma/ R^2$), rather than per solid angle.
+After rescaling all quantities according to the above change of variables, the two-dimensional interaction strength